Reds vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will hand the ball to Steven Matz (0-5) for his 10th start of the season.
+- The Cardinals' Miles Mikolas (2-1) will make his 11th start of the season.

-- In nine starts this season, Matz has not yet earned a quality start.

-- In nine starts this season, Matz has lasted five or more innings seven times, with an average of 5.1 innings per appearance.

 |Opponent